 The Division of Mission and Ministry provides service opportunities for undergraduate students in the Vincentian tradition.
 These programs are listed below.

-- The DePaul Community Service Association (DCSA) consists of 16 student organizations, 34 student leaders and over 100 volunteers dedicated to weekly community service and advocacy with 15 distinct community partners throughout Chicago.
-DCSA student organizations focus on various social issues—including youth mentorship/tutorship, adult ESL tutoring, disability care, restorative justice, animal care, hunger and homelessness—by developing relationships with marginalized individuals and communities.
-Students involved in these programs contributed approximately 6,381 hours of service in 2016-2017.
+- Supported by the Vincentian Service & Formation Team, of Mission & Ministry, the DePaul Community Service Association (DCSA) consists of 15 student organizations, 30 student leaders and over 70 volunteers dedicated to weekly community service and advocacy with 15 distinct community partners throughout Chicago.
+DCSA student organizations focus on various social issues—including youth mentorship/tutorship, adult ESL tutoring, disability care, animal care, hunger and homelessness—by developing relationships with marginalized individuals and communities.
+Students involved in these programs contributed an average of 5,805 hours of local service engagements.

 - The Community Peacemakers program (CPM) is one of DePaul University's responses to youth violence in Chicago.
 CPM pairs DePaul students with Chicago Public High Schools across the city to serve as college mentors.
 In a year-long collaboration, CPM engages CPS students in a series of educational classroom-based activities focused on peace and non-violence.
 In exploring the roots of violence and promoting peace, CPM hopes to contribute to the efforts in reducing violence in the city of Chicago.